Search found 306 matches

 Re: Bullseye build script

 As for the connection icon, it was just a curiosity to change the icon.
 Everything is working perfectly.
 "Repository configuration" was useful.
 Well, updating the system whenever you make a new "mklive-bullseye" script available, generates a smaller filesystem.squashfs.
-Updating ...
+Updating the previous way ...

 by Duprate